 My mother told me about the Charles and Keith shoes she found online and how they followed her around the internet.
 She said, “It was so weird, I saw them on Facebook three times last week and thought they are in my fate.
 So, ordered them.”
 Pretty innocent lady.
 I did not tell her that it is not fate, it is remarketing.
 Remarketing has been a very effective tool, of which we all have been a victim somewhere in our lives.
 This tool is used by 9 out of 10 retailers and forms an 88% part of their marketing mix.

 Remarketing is basically a tactic which helps you advertise to people who have visited your website and shown interest in your product or service.
-It works quite simple; visitors who visit a website, get cookied or tagged.
-A code is placed on the page that user visits and that trigger your ads to follow that cookied user around the web.
-So, when you see ads of your interested products on the side bars or top banners of other sites, do not think it to be a fate.
+It works quite simply; visitors who visit a website, get cooked or tagged.
+A code is placed on the page that the user visits and that trigger your ads to follow that cookied user around the web.
+So, when you see ads of your interested products on the sidebars or top banners of other sites, do not think it to be fate.
 It is simply remarketing.

 Facebook remarketing also works on the same concept.
 When you go through your Facebook feed, the ads pop up there to remind you of what you missing.
 Remarketing on Facebook really helps in boosting conversion and lowers the cost of customer acquisition.
 The biggest advantage of remarketing is that here you are sure of people who are interested in your product, you just take little extra efforts to pursue them more.

 Remarketing on Facebook usually has a lower cost per click when compared to remarketing on search engines.
 The reason being, on search engines you are looking for a given product or service while on social media, you are exposing the user to that ad while he is busy or wanting to do something else.
 Thus, that’s how Facebook ads are lower in price and can be as granular as you like.
 It’s just that one must use it to the best of their advantage.